 With blender running on low, remove the center of the lid.
 Very slowly, in a thin stream, pour in the oil.
 Continue to blend until an emulsion is reached.

-- No Sorghum?
-I hesitate to advise this, afraid to cause an uproar, but consider subbing in two or three tablespoons of molasses, then filling the rest of the measure (1/2 cup) with light corn syrup.
+Note: No Sorghum?
+I hesitate to advise this but consider subbing in two or three tablespoons of molasses, then filling the rest of the measure (1/2 cup) with light corn syrup.

 I’ll also be bringing this outstanding dressing to Fiesta Friday 91, put on by Angie of the Novice Gardener.
 The hosts this week are hosts this week are Juju @ cookingwithauntjuju and Indira @ I’ll Cook, You Wash.